 );

-The above code is very much simple to understand.
-It first setups express-fileupload
+The above code is straightforward.
+First, it setups the express-fileupload

 middleware to enable multipart/form-data

 requests.
-Afterwards, other Express middleware are added to allow Cross-Origin Resource Sharing (CORS), request body parsing, and HTTP request logging.
-At the end, it starts the server at port 3000
+Afterward, other Express middleware are added to allow Cross-Origin Resource Sharing (CORS), request body parsing, and HTTP request logging.
+In the end, it starts the server at port 3000

 .